-International Consortium for Multilingual Excellence in Education
+International Coalition for Multilingual Education & Equity

 ICMEE is housed at the University of Nebraska-Lincoln an institution that exists on Indigenous land, particularly that of the Ponca, Pawnee, Omaha, and Otoe.
 Across Nebraska today many Indigenous communities strive and thrive, including the Iowa Tribe of Kansas and Nebraska, the Omaha Tribe of Nebraska, the Ponca Tribe of Nebraska, the Sac & Fox Nation of Missouri in Kansas and Nebraska, the Santee Sioux Tribe of the Santee Reservation of Nebraska, and the Winnebago Tribe of Nebraska.
 We honor our Indigenous neighbors and relations as well as work to be in right relationship with them.
 To that end, we are seeking to engage with, support and grow relationships with various Indigenous education and activist organizations.